josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 -- Possible image, Ruby and Miho over tea, laughing

-**H|Valentina Nikolai|Rosa Dietrich:** But, war is not end.
-Thanks to Miho Takeda, Commander Ruby Patton and First Officer Rosa Dietrich, war is over.
+**H|Valentina Nikolai|Rosa Dietrich:** But, war is not the end.
+Thank to Miho Takeda, Commander Ruby Patton and Executive Officer Rosa Dietrich, war is over.

 We are regrouping, rebuilding and learning.

--- possible image, shot of multiple ICH Command ships building, among them are Dejeer ships
+-- possible image, shot of multiple IEE Command ships building, among them are Dejeer ships

 **H|Valentina Nikolai|Mati:** We are learning that we not know very much about Dojeer.